Blake's 7: Sources and themes

 Classic films, such as the Western The Magnificent Seven, were an important influence upon Blake's 7.
 Chris Boucher incorporated lines from Westerns into the scripts, much to the delight of Paul Darrow, an enthusiast of the genre.
 The final episode, "Blake", was inspired by The Wild Bunch and Butch Cassidy and the Sundance Kid.
 Blake's 7 also drew inspiration from the classic British dystopian novels Nineteen Eighty-Four by George Orwell, Brave New World by Aldous Huxley and When the Sleeper Wakes by H. G. Wells.
-This is most evident in the nature of the Federation, whose methods of dealing with Blake in the first episode, "The Way Back", including brainwashing and show trials.
+This is most evident in the nature of the Federation, whose methods of dealing with Blake in the first episode, "The Way Back", include brainwashing and show trials.
 These are reminiscent of the way in which the USSR dealt with its dissidents.

 Explorations of totalitarianism in the series are not confined to the Federation—totalitarian control through religion ("Cygnus Alpha"), genetics ("The Web") and technology ("Redemption") are also portrayed.

 Such authoritarian dystopias are common in Terry Nation's work, including his Doctor Who story Genesis of the Daleks (1975).

 Loyalty and trust are important themes of the series.

 Avon is presented with several opportunities to abandon Blake.
 Many of Blake's schemes require co-operation and expertise from others.
 Characters are often betrayed by family and friends, especially Avon, whose former lover Anna Grant is eventually revealed to be a Federation agent.
 The theme of loyalty and trust reaches its maximum during Blake and Avon's final encounter in the last episode ("Blake"); Blake, by now very paranoid, has been masquerading as a bounty hunter collaborating with the Federation as a front for his activities in recruiting and testing potential allies in the struggle and this causes Avon and the others to suspect him when Tarrant accuses Blake of betraying them; an ironic miscommunication between Avon and Blake precipitates the disastrous events that conclude the episode.

 If Blake and his crew represent Robin Hood and his Merry Men, then the Federation forces, personified by the obsessive, psychopathic Space Commander Travis and his superior, the beautiful but ruthless Supreme Commander Servalan, represent Guy of Gisbourne and the Sheriff of Nottingham.

-A common theme of Nation's science fiction is the depiction of post-apocalyptic societies, as in several of his Doctor Who serials, for example The Daleks (1963–64), Death to the Daleks (1974) and The Android Invasion (1975) and in his series Survivors (1975–77).
+A common theme of Nation's science fiction is the depiction of post-apocalyptic societies, as in several of his Doctor Who serials, for example The Daleks (1963–64), Death to the Daleks (1974), Genesis of the Daleks (1975) and The Android Invasion (1975) and in his series Survivors (1975–77).
 Post-apocalyptic societies feature in several Blake's 7 episodes including "Duel", "Deliverance", "City at the Edge of the World" and "Terminal".
 Although not explicitly stated, some publicity material for the series refers to the Federation as having developed after a nuclear holocaust on Earth.
+Noting the series's distinctive aesthetic, an academic concluded: "At its best, Blake's 7 had a peculiar intensity all its own".